 9. Write Detailed But Digestible Product Descriptions

 Keep product descriptions detailed, but also make them easy on the eyes.
-It’s a common mistake to squeeze too much information in an effort to list out all the features and benefits.
+It’s a common mistake to squeeze too much information to list out all the features and benefits.
 But this is more likely to confuse the customer.
 The description should be captivating, giving the customers essential information in a purchase-triggering form.

-The recommended approach is to keep the above the fold product description neat and concise, only to reveal the full benefits below the fold.
+The recommended approach is to keep the above-the-fold product description neat and concise, only to reveal the full benefits below the fold.

 Let’s look at how Garmin does it.